MacPenguin

 Apple has released System 7.5.x to the public.
 You can find it at Apple's mirror.

-7. How are the Mac partition tables usually laid out?
+7. How is a Mac partition table usually laid out?

-It depends on the partition tool that created it.
-The partition tables usually contain 3 or more entries.
-The first partition is where the partition table is stored (weird, huh?)
+It depends on the partitioning tool that created it.
+The partition table usually contains 3 or more entries.
+The first partition is where the partition table is stored (weird, huh?).
 The second is a "driver" partition.
 The third (and often last) partition is the HFS partition where your files are stored.

 8. Will I still need MacOS once I have Linux?

 MacOS is needed to run the Penguin bootloader.
-But there is a bootloader available that does away with MacOS completely — Emile.
+But there is an alternative bootloader available that does away with MacOS completely, called EMILE.

 For the time being, such installations are not well documented, so typically MacOS is booted first and then Penguin is run from MacOS to boot Linux.
-Because of this, kernels and ramdisks are kept on the MacOS side (on an HFS partition).
+Because of this, kernels and initrd files are kept on the MacOS side (on an HFS partition).

 9. How do I modify a RAM disk image?

-The command line to mount the image is 'mount -o loop -t ext2 filesys mnt' where ext2 is the filesystem of the ramdisk (might also be minix), filesys is the image (ungzipped) and mnt is a directory for a mount point.
+The command line to mount the image is 'mount -o loop -t ext2 filesys mnt' where ext2 is the filesystem type of the ramdisk (might also be minix etc), filesys is the initrd image (ungzipped) and mnt is the directory to serve as the mount point.
 This requires the loopback block device driver.

 10. How do I run X?